phantombuster/nickjs/README.md

 ======

-A modern headless browser library:
+A modern headless browser library, as simple as it is powerful.

-* All you need in 13 methods,
+* 13 methods only ,
-* Promise-based, async-await ready (it also works with callbacks, for those who prefer)
+* Async-await ready (it also works with callbacks)
-* Built to support any headless browser driver (today PhantomJS+CasperJS; Chromium headless coming soon)
+* Built to support any driver (today PhantomJS+CasperJS; Chromium headless coming soon)

 NickJS started as a very basic need to simplify our lives writing lines of PhantomJS.